 Car accidents can cause a wide variety of injuries, ranging from minor scrapes and bruises to more serious injuries like broken bones and concussions.
-In some cases, car accidents can even be fatal.
-Some of the most common injuries that result from car accidents include:
+In some cases, car accidents can even be fatal and will resolve in needing emergency surgery from surgeons similar to Dr Timothy Steel.

 - Whiplash: This is a neck injury caused by the sudden jerking motion of the head, which often happens in rear-end collisions.
 Symptoms of whiplash can include neck pain, headaches, and dizziness.